TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 </details>

 - The Game Buttons are big and stand out clearly to the user.
-It is clear what each button represents and thus is is intuitive to the user.
+It is clear which each button represents and thus this is intuitive to the user.

 - When the user hovers (or on a mobile/tablet, clicks) the buttons change to the font colour.
-This clearly shows to the user what they are to select.
+This clearly shows to the user what they are selecting.
 Visually, with the use of the emoji's, this is my favourite section of the website.
 The emoji's, colours of the button and size.
-It feels like a modern 8-bit game.
+It feels like modern 8-bit/Habbo Hotel.

 ---